rschristopher/ischristtrue.com/src/truth.md

  of what is good, and what is not.
-This should not be surprising since revelatory truth cane from a relationship with a spirit that is the source of all that is.
+This should not be surprising since revelatory truth cane from a relationship with a spirit that is
+ (necessarily) the source of all that is.
 Just as we share truth claims with each other, so too does the Spirit of Truth share with us.

-What we understand as morality, ethical behavior, how we ought to live, is intractable from a truth claim.
+What we understand as morality is intractable from a truth claim.
 All truth claims consist of
  causal functionality,
  morality,
  meaning,
  and even beauty.

+If you cannot understand the meaning of even the most basic of things, such as a chair or a cup, then how could you possibly hope to understand the meaning of your life?
+Let alone the meaning of
+ the suffering and death
+ of life?
+Importantly, by denying knowable objective truth, you deny morality, meaning, and even beauty
+ --
+ you will be left with the inversion of beauty and morality, which is fashion and relativism.

 Seeking truth is then not an
  idle hobby of armchair philosophers.